UMWEDU/campus-directory/readme.txt

 * `sau-contact-items-per-page` - Filters the number of entries that should appear on a single archive page

 == Changelog ==

+= 1.0.1a =

+* Images are now automatically added as "featured image" wherever appropriate during directory conversion

 = 1.0a =
 First full version of the plugin